tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 I was at the clinic, not the office.
 I'm so stupid.

 A hard thump against the door made my heart drop and I started hearing claws against the door.
 The whimpering got so loud my head started spinning.
-Running out of ideas I did the only thing left to do, I hid under the table and started crying.
+Running out of ideas I did the only thing left to do, I hid under the table and cried.

 While hugging myself, I felt something in my pocket.
 It was the recorder.
 My eyes brightened for a moment while I hugged it against my left ear and started playing it.
 The voice of Dario felt like salvation.
-I hadn't finished it.
+I hadn't finished it before.
 There had to be something that could help me.

 I sped up the recorder past rule 8th.